Joe4evr/Discord.Addons/src/Discord.Addons.MpGame/Documentation/5-Modules.md

 One command is predefined which will retry sending a DM to a user after they have been notified to enable DMs.
+If you want to make use of this command, you will need to override it just to call the base method and add the `[Command]` attribute.

 With your own service class for persistent data, you should derive from this class as follows: